Skip to content

 }

-3. Thereafter, the Datakit Operator will use the new Java Agent image path.
+3. After this, the Datakit Operator will use the new Java Agent image path.

-The Datakit Operator does not check images.
-If the image path is incorrect, Kubernetes will throw an error when creating the image.
+The Datakit Operator does not validate the image.
+If the image path is incorrect, Kubernetes will throw an error when creating the Pod.**

 "admission_inject": {